 #6 – Keep an eye on the temperature.
 I’ve had many stovetops in my life, both gas and electric, and know that one stove’s “medium” may not be the same as another’s.
 It’s a good starting point here, but be ready to adjust the heat lower if need be.
 Too-high of a temperature will result in an extra well-done exterior with an undercooked middle.
 The sweet spot for my current electric stovetop is more of a medium-low heat.

-While it’s maybe not quite as good as freshly-cooked, leftover french toast slices can be refrigerated and then reheated, either in the microwave or in the oven.
-If going the oven route, cover the baking dish with foil or a lid to prevent the french toast from drying out.
+While it's maybe not quite as good as freshly-cooked, leftover french toast slices can be refrigerated and then reheated, either in the microwave or in the oven.
+If going the oven route, use a low temperature and cover the baking dish with foil or a lid to prevent the french toast from drying out.

 Challah French Toast